John Tyndall (far-right activist)

-John Hutchyns Tyndall (14 July 1934 – 19 July 2005) was a British fascist political activist.
+John Hutchyns Tyndall (14 July 1934 – 19 July 2005) was a British neo-fascist political activist.
 A leading member of various small neo-Nazi groups during the late 1950s and 1960s, he was chairman of the National Front (NF) from 1972 to 1974 and again from 1975 to 1980, and then chairman of the British National Party (BNP) from 1982 to 1999.
 He unsuccessfully stood for election to the House of Commons and European Parliament on several occasions.

-Born in Devon and educated in Kent, Tyndall undertook national service prior to embracing the extreme-right.
+Born in Devon and educated in Kent, Tyndall undertook national service prior to embracing the extreme right.
 In the mid-1950s, he joined the League of Empire Loyalists (LEL) and came under the influence of its leader, Arthur Chesterton.
 Finding the LEL too moderate, in 1957 he and John Bean founded the National Labour Party (NLP), an explicitly "National Socialist" (Nazi) group.
 In 1960, the NLP merged with Colin Jordan's White Defence League to found the first British National Party (BNP).
 Within the BNP, Tyndall and Jordan established a paramilitary wing called Spearhead, which angered Bean and other party members.
 They expelled Tyndall and Jordan, who went on to establish the National Socialist Movement and then the international World Union of National Socialists.
 In 1962, they were convicted and briefly imprisoned for their paramilitary activities.
 After a split with Jordan, Tyndall formed his Greater Britain Movement (GBM) in 1964.
 Although never changing his basic beliefs, by the mid-1960s, Tyndall was replacing his overt references to Nazism with appeals to British nationalism.